Sinks Canyon State Park: History

-Human activity in Sinks Canyon goes back thousands of years.
-Archaeological digs have found hearths and tools carbon dated as far back as the last ice age.
+Human activity in Sinks Canyon goes back many thousands of years: archaeological digs have found hearths and tools carbon dated as far back as the last ice age.
 Since the late 19th century, the canyon and its river have been utilized for a variety of purposes.
 A saw mill, small hydroelectric dam and power plant, and ski area have all operated in the canyon.